KUDO Terms & Conditions of Service

 10. Term and Termination

 10.2.
 Termination.
-In addition to any other express termination rights set forth in this Agreement, either Party may terminate this Agreement: (i) For convenience, effective thirty (30) days following written notice to the other Party, as long as all Orders placed under this Agreement would have first been completed or otherwise terminated (ii) For cause, effective on the date of notice to the other Party, if: a) the other Party breaches this Agreement, and such breach is incapable of cure or, being capable of cure, remains uncured thirty (30) days after the non-breaching Party provides the breaching Party with written notice of such breach; or b) the other Party has made an assignment for the benefit of creditors, or become the subject
+In addition to any other express termination rights set forth in this Agreement, either Party may terminate this Agreement: (i) For convenience, effective thirty (30) days following written notice to the other Party, as long as all Orders would have first been completed or otherwise terminated (ii) For cause, effective on the date of notice to the other Party, if: a) the other Party breaches this Agreement, and such breach is incapable of cure or, being capable of cure, remains uncured thirty (30) days after the non-breaching Party provides the breaching Party with written notice of such breach; or b) the other Party has made an assignment for the benefit of creditors, or become the subject of any bankruptcy, liquidation, dissolution, or similar proceeding.

 10.3.
 Effect of Termination.
 Upon termination of this Agreement, Customer shall immediately discontinue use of the Services and Provider’s IP, and all open Orders placed under this Agreement will be terminated with immediate effect.
 Upon termination for cause by Customer and upon Customer’s written request, Provider shall refund, on a pro rata basis, any Fees paid thereunder that cover the remainder of any applicable Order Term after the effective date of termination of each and all such Orders individually.
 Upon termination for cause by Provider, without limiting Customer’s obligations hereby, all amounts owed by Customer thereunder shall become due and payable.

-Section 6 (Mutual Confidentiality Agreement), 7 (Security and Data Privacy), 8 (Intellectual Property), 9.3 (Limitation of Liability), 11 (General Provisions) and any other rights and obligations of the Parties hereunder that by their nature are reasonably intended to survive termination or expiration, shall survive any termination of this Agreement.
+10.4.
+Survival.
+The following sections of this Agreement shall survive the completion, cancellation or termination of any individual Order placed under it: Section 6 (Confidentiality), 7 (Security and Data Privacy), 8 (Intellectual Property), 9.3 (Limitation of Liability), 11 (General Provisions) and any other rights and obligations of the Parties hereunder that by their nature are reasonably intended to survive termination or expiration, shall survive any termination of this Agreement.

 11. General Provisions